InflectProject/inflect/README.md

 # Inflect

-Backend service API support for the inflect-client app.
+The micro-framework for service integration.

 ## Installation